Doctor insights on:

 - Cataract surgery after retinal detachment

 - Masturbating after retinal detachment

 - When can you drink after retinal detachment surgery

 - What is the common recovery time after retinal detachment surgery?

-- Pain after retinal detachment surgery
+- Double vision after retinal detachment surgery